Spot welder controller board

 Pure red copper, length 45mm, diameter 6mm.

 It is important that the electrodes are made of the right material, not all types of copper are suitable.
-These welding electrodes are made of special copper for welding and don't stick to nickel tabs.
-You only need one set because the wear is negligible.
+Note that there are special copper alloys for spot welding, such as Class 2 Chromium Copper 18200 or Chromium Zirconium Copper 18150, but these are just needed for example at car production.
+My welding electrodes don't stick to nickel tabs.
+You only need one set of electrodes in your life, because the wear is negligible, unless you have to weld thousands of batteries.

 Shipping and handling costs €6.95 for all countries worldwide.